Babymorocco: Early life and career

-Clayton Pettet was born in Casablanca, Morocco to an English father, who works as a lawyer for a teachers' union, and a French-Moroccan Jewish mother, who runs a charity shop.
+Clayton Pettet was born in Casablanca, Morocco to an English father, who works as a lawyer for a teachers' union, and a Moroccan Jewish mother, who runs a charity shop.
 His parents met on a kibbutz in Israel, where most of his family resides, and secretly married in Chelsea.
 He has a twin brother, Tamir, and two older sisters.
 He grew up in Boscombe, a suburb of Bournemouth, England; he was raised Jewish and had a bar mitzvah.
 He attended a boys' sports school, which he has stated was the worst-rated in his county, where he faced antisemitism from his classmates.
 As a teenager, he often went to clubs, including an under-18 trance night that, according to him, "changed [his] life" and heavily influenced his later music.

 He moved to London at age 18 and attended Central Saint Martins to study fine art.
 In 2013, Pettet announced that his debut performance art project, Art School Stole My Virginity, would involve him publicly losing his virginity to a male classmate in front of around 100 guests.
 The announcement made international news and caused Central Saint Martins to publicly distance themselves from Pettet.
 He was arrested by police for graffitiing the name of the show and its date on a billboard in East London in November 2013.
 The show took place at Marylebone Gardens in April 2014 and did not involve him being sexually penetrated, with him instead inviting guests into a separate room to put a banana in his mouth and revealing he had never intended to lose his virginity during the show.
 Pettet, using the name Babymorocco, became popular on Instagram and Tumblr in 2016 for his sexualized self-portraits.

 Babymorocco began making music professionally during the COVID-19 pandemic.
 His debut single, "iPhone Song 5", was released in October 2020.
 He signed to True Panther Records and released his debut extended play, The Sound, in June 2023, preceded by the single "Sun Sex Party".
 He also started an independent record label, Phat Boy Records.
 Babymorocco was featured on the Jockstrap song "Sexy" from their remix album I<3UQTINVU, released in November 2023.
 He performed as an opening act for hyperpop singer Dorian Electra on the European dates for the world tour in promotion of their album Fanfare in January 2024.
+He is scheduled to release his The Summer Fables mixtape on 14 August 2026.